Max Pacioretty: Amateur

-Professional
+Professional (2008–2025)

-Montreal Canadiens
+Montreal Canadiens (2008–2018)

 Pacioretty made his NHL debut with the Canadiens on January 2, 2009, scoring his first NHL goal on his first NHL shot in a 4–1 loss against the New Jersey Devils.
-Upon his debut, he also became the first player in Montreal's lengthy franchise history to wear jersey number 67.
+Upon his debut, he also became the first player in Montreal's lengthy franchise history to wear sweater number 67.

 After starting the 2010–11 season playing for the Hamilton Bulldogs of the American Hockey League (AHL), the Canadiens' top minor league affiliate, Pacioretty was recalled for the second time to the NHL on December 12, 2010.

 On March 8, 2011, Pacioretty suffered an injury following a hit by Boston Bruins defenseman Zdeno Chára.
 The force and location of the hit resulted in Pacioretty colliding with the stanchion at the end of the bench.
 He was taken off the ice on a stretcher after lying motionless on the ice for several minutes.

-The extent of the injury was revealed the next day to be a fracture to the 4th cervical vertebra (C4) and a severe concussion.
+The extent of the injury was revealed the next day as a 4th cervical vertebrae (C4) fracture and a grade 2 concussion.
 One Bruin, Mark Recchi, questioned the severity of the concussion during an interview stating that Pacioretty was at a movie theater four days after the incident.
 For delivering the hit, Chára received a five-minute major penalty and a game misconduct, and after reviewing videotape of the play the NHL decided no further punishment was warranted.
 However, a criminal investigation was announced by the Montreal Police Service.
 Additionally, Air Canada threatened to remove its League sponsorship if the NHL did not take any action to prevent further violence on ice.
 Pacioretty recovered in time to start the 2011–12 season with the Canadiens.

 For Pacioretty's part, he could not remember the incident, but after seeing the tape said that he was "disgusted" that there was no fine or suspension.
 About two months later, he said that he thought Chára regretted his actions and that he forgave him.

-Returning to action during the 2011–12 season, Pacioretty would end the year as the team's points leader, finishing with a career-high 33 goals and 32 assists in 79 games, also winning the Bill Masterton Memorial Trophy for "perseverance, sportsmanship and dedication to hockey."
+Returning to action during the 2011–12 season, Pacioretty would end the year as the team's points leader, finishing with a career-high 33 goals and 32 assists for 65 points in 79 games, also winning the Bill Masterton Memorial Trophy for "perseverance, sportsmanship and dedication to hockey."
 He recorded his first career hat-trick on February 9, 2012, against the New York Islanders.